 Did you know that you can study to become a RN after completion of your LPN qualification.
 You probably already know that Registered Nurses (RNs) are in demand across the country.
 The U.S. Department of Labor reports that Registered Nurses make up the largest portion of the health care field, and projects the need for RNs to increase by twenty to thirty five percent in the next two years.
 One of the reasons for the boom in demand for RNs is the standardization of the nursing license, which allows nurses to easily transfer their license to any state.
 For nurses working as Licensed Practical Nurses (LPN), right now is the best time to go back to school and complete your education to become a Registered Nurse.

-If you are presently a licensed practical nurse (LPN) who would like to obtain a higher level of nursing education to become a registered nurse (RN) then a LPN to RN program may be right for you.
-Sometimes referred to as a LPN to RN bridge programs, this program can be taken online or it can be taken at a college of nursing in the real world.
+If you are presently a licensed practical nurse (LPN) who would like to obtain a higher level of nursing education to become a registered nurse (RN), an LPN to RN program may be right for you.
+Sometimes referred to as am LPN to RN bridge program, this program can be taken online or at a college of nursing in the real world.

 This program is your ticket to obtaining a higher degree in nursing to practice as a registered nurse.
-Once a student nurse has graduated from a LPN to RN program she is then qualified to take the National Council Licensure Examination (NCLEX).
-All nursing graduates in the United States are required to take this examination and pass it if they wish to become registered nurses.
+Once a student nurse has graduated from a LPN to RN program, she is then qualified to take the National Council Licensure Examination (NCLEX).
+All nursing graduates in the United States are required to pass this examination if they wish to become registered nurses.

 You may wonder if you should make the move from a LPN to a RN.
-While the decision is up to you and needs to fit in with the needs you have for your own life, this is an excellent time to train to become a registered nurse because the need for such professionals is great across the country.
-According to the Global Nursing Review Initiative in 2005, there is an average of 773 nurses for every 100,000 patients.
+While the decision is up to you and needs to fit with the needs for your own life, this is an excellent time to train to become a registered nurse because the need for such professionals is great across the country.

-Employment opportunities will open up to you when you decide to take the LPN to RN program and work up the ladder occupationally.
-As well you can look forward to a higher annual salary and more benefits.
-Licensed practical nurses who are looking to advance in their careers in the medical and health care industry will find many new challenges and many new responsibilities in becoming registered nurses.
-However you will find that you will rise to these new challenges and welcome more and more of them!
-Not to mention the fact that RNs have a greater level of autonomy than LPNs do.
-They also assume a leadership role that is most welcome by many of these health care professionals.
+Employment opportunities will open up when you decide to take the LPN to RN program and work up the ladder occupationally.
+You can look forward to a higher annual salary and more benefits.
+Licensed practical nurses looking to advance in their careers in the medical and health care industry will find many new challenges and responsibilities in becoming registered nurses.
+However, you will find that you can rise to these new challenges and welcome more and more of them!
+Not to mention the fact that RNs have a greater level of autonomy than LPNs.
+They also assume a leadership role most welcome by many health care professionals.

 You need to decide whether you wish to return to school full time and attend a brick and mortar post secondary institution or else to study part time through an online program.
-Some LPNs may have the option of working part time while they attend nursing school full time while others may able to cease work all together while they study.
-Still others due to financial reasons may need to continue to work full time while they are in school.
+Some LPNs may have the option of working part time while they attend nursing school full time; others may able to cease work all together while they study.
+Still others for financial reasons may need to continue to work full time while in school.

-There are two degree programs for Registered Nurses- the Associates Degree in Nursing (ADN) and the Bachelors of Science in Nursing (BSN).
 Due to the demand for RNs, schools have created programs designed specifically for LPNs who wish to continue their educations.
-While many traditional campus based nursing schools offer the LPN to RN program, there are also many online programs that offer the same quality education but allow you to work on your own schedule.
-Online programs typically offer faster enrollment, as many campus based programs have waiting lists.
-An online program also gives you the flexibility to continue working as you earn your degree, as most courses can be completed whenever and where ever you are able to study.
-In many cases, you will also find online classes to be less expensive than other programs.
-If you are considering becoming a Registered Nurse, here are a few things you should consider:
+While many traditional campus based nursing schools offer the LPN to RN program, there are many online programs that offer the same quality education but allow you to work on your own schedule.
+Online programs typically offer faster enrollment, as many campus-based programs have waiting lists.
+An online program gives you the flexibility to continue working as you earn your degree, as most courses can be completed whenever and whereever you are able to study.
+In many cases, you will find online classes less expensive than other programs.
+If you are considering becoming a Registered Nurse, here are a few things to consider:

 - Job Opportunities- Registered Nurses are in demand in all health care settings.
 Thanks to improvements in medical technology and the increasing number of elderly Americans, growth in the medical field will continue, with Registered Nurses making up a significant portion of the demand for health care workers.